-I am a PhD student in Philosophy at University of Leeds, UK; alongside being a Visiting Student in the Philosophy dept. at UC, Riverside.
-I have previously completed a Master of Letters in Philosophy from University of Aberdeen, UK.
+I am a PhD student in Philosophy at the University of Leeds, UK; I have confirmed an offer to be a Recognised Student in the Philosophy dept. at University of Oxford, UK (Michaelmas term, 2021); and a Visiting Student in the Philosophy dept. at UC, Riverside (2020-21), participated in seminars on Kant, Hegel, Nietzsche, Rousseau, and late Wittgenstein.
 I am based in Riverside, California.

 - MLitt in Philosophy